GreptimeTeam/greptimedb/docs/rfcs/2024-02-21-multi-dimension-partition-rule/rfc.md

 Here each expression draws a line in the 2D space.
 Managing data partitioning becomes a matter of drawing lines in the key space.

 To make it easy to use, there is a "default region" which catches all the data that doesn't match any of previous expressions.
-The default region exist by default and do not need to speficy.
+The default region exist by default and do not need to specify.
 It is also possible to remove this default region if the DB finds it is not necessary.

 ## SQL interface